Tom Brady's legend grows upon report he played 2020 season on a torn MCL

 Considering all that Brady was able to accomplish with a torn MCL in his first year with a new franchise, Skip Bayless claims that Brady's Super Bowl LV victory was the most impressive feat in NFL history.

 "He beat Aaron Rodgers, he beat Drew Brees, he beat Patrick Mahomes on a torn MCL?
-Are you kidding me?" he said.
+Are you kidding me?" he said on "Undisputed."

-Shannon Sharpe had a slightly different take, saying that it was impressive, but "I'm not that impressed by it."
+Shannon Sharpe had a slightly different take, saying that it was a feat, but "I'm not that impressed by it."

 Even after 21 seasons in the NFL, the legend of Tom Brady continues to grow.